McAdams On: Truth to Power

 Reporters from around the world were threatened, detained and beaten for practicing journalism.
 For relating to the best of their abilities the instability rocking a 30-year dictatorship.
 Their very abuse illustrates the necessity of their presence for any hope of honest conduct.
 There is no such thing as democracy in the absence of a free press.

-I never wanted to be a journalist.
-I hope there’s still time.
+I never wanted to be a journalist, but maybe there’s still time.

 -- Deborah D. McAdams